Practical-Haemostasis.com

 High concentrations of unfractionated heparin

-Direct thrombin [IIa] inhibitors e.g. Lepirudin, argatroban, Dabigatran
+Direct thrombin [IIa] inhibitors e.g. Lepirudin, Argatroban, Dabigatran

 Factor Xa inhibitors - DOACs

-Afibrinogenaemia and dysfibrinogenemia
+Afibrinogenaemia and dysfibrinogenaemia

 Dilutional coagulopathy e.g. massive blood transfusion